rubenerd/rubenerd.com/content/post/2020/feedback-on-my-mr-orange-post.md

 * another country was worse, which is irrelevant
 * another politician was worse, which is irrelevant
-* that I was mislead about $ScienceFact, without providing evidence
+* that I was mislead about `$ScienceFact`, without providing evidence

 It spoke to the internal machinations and mental gymnastics of someone desperate to absolve their leader of culpability. *All* the facts cited were wrong, and only served to reinforce my original thought that his supporters have absolutely *no idea* how the rest of the world perceives them.
 This kind of transparent projection and self-ownage isn't unique to their flavour of politics, but it does attract a disproportionate amount of it.